Eliascm17/workspace/README.md

-# Programs
+# Workspace

-A collection of open-source payments primitives for Solana.
+An open-source collection of payment primitives for Solana developers.